GPatouchas/Taxoupas/README.md

-- 👋 Hi, I’m @Taxoupas
+- @GiannisPatouchas 📷
-- 👀 I’m interested in Software Development
+- Interested in software developmnet and web development 💻
-- 🌱 I’m currently learning C++
+- Simple knowledge of C++ , Java , Python and Html